 Veal meat is a lighter color than beef and resembles pork.
 In terms of value, veal is more expensive than beef, and Australia is best known for producing quality veal.

-Both veal and lamb come from young animals, and this is the biggest similarity between them.
 While lamb comes from young calves, lamb comes from young sheep.

 Note: Don’t mistake all sheep meat for lamb.
 Mutton is meat from adult sheep, and lamb comes exclusively from young sheep.